Food addiction is a serious addiction which can cause multiple health problems. Discover how to stop food addiction with the keto diet.

 These cravings can be triggered by the sight or smell of the desired food.
 Simply seeing a picture of the trigger food can be enough to set off a powerful urge to obtain and eat it.

-Just walking past a bakery may make the food addict salivate, and they will feel the full strength of their crave.
+Just walking past a bakery may make the food addict salivate, and they will feel the full strength of their craving.

 Cravings can also be bought about when feeling lonely, sad or excited.